 E1.4 Commitment – The standing committees will be provided with sufficient resources to comply with their terms of reference, which will be reported on at the annual meeting of each committee.
 The chairman of a standing committee will notify the Board if sufficient resources are not provided and the Board will authorise appropriate action.

-E2.2 Commitment – The Nomination Committee will be chaired by an Independent Non-executive Director, which may be the Chairman except when the Committee is dealing with the appointment of a successor to the Board chairmanship.
+E2.2 Commitment – The Nomination Committee will be chaired by an Independent Non- executive Director, which may be the Chairman except when the Committee is dealing with the appointment of a successor to the Board chairmanship.

 E2.4 Commitment – The terms of reference of the Nomination Committee will reflect the need for the Board to have the appropriate balance of skills, experience, independence and knowledge of the Company, and have due regard to the benefits of diversity.

 E2.5 Commitment – A recommendation of the Nomination Committee may be agreed or not agreed by the Board.
-If it is agreed, the Board may seek confirmation from the Greensands Board or shareholders before making the appointment, in recognition of their interests in the Company's compliance with Licence Condition P. If such confirmation is sought and not received, this will be disclosed in the Annual Report.
+If it is agreed, the Board will seek confirmation from the Greensands Board or shareholders before making the appointment, in recognition of their interests in the Company's compliance with Licence Condition P. If such confirmation is sought and not received, this will be disclosed in the Annual Report.

 E3.3 Commitment – Remuneration for Independent Non-executive Directors will reflect time commitment and responsibilities.

 E4 Principle – There will be a formal and transparent procedure for developing policy on executive remuneration and for fixing the remuneration packages of individual directors.
 No director will be involved in deciding his or her own remuneration.
+The Remuneration Committee will benchmark executive remuneration against similarly situated companies.

 E4.1 Commitment – The Remuneration Committee will lead the development of remuneration policy, consulting with the Chairman and Chief Executive Officer and making recommendations to the Board as appropriate.